readyplayerme/blender-asset-validator/README.md

 # rpm-blender-validator
 This repo contains the Python Blender validator tool, whichs helps you with creating your RPM content in Blender.
 See the docs for the [Blender validation](https://docs.readyplayer.me/asset-creation-guide/validation/validation-tool-for-blender)
+see the doc for the [blender validation checks](https://docs.readyplayer.me/asset-creation-guide/validation/validation-checks)

 - rpm_pyblish_plugins: Pyblish validation plugins & fix actions
 - rpm_validator: custom Pyblish UI